MusabXD/MusabXD.github.io/index.md

 The **3D Scene collision detection** demonstrates my ability to apply algorithmic thinking to create more immersive experiences.
 The process of implementing AABB collision detection taught me the value of choosing solutions that balance performance with practicality.

 The **Cloud database migration** represents my growth in thinking about software at scale.
-Moving from local storage to cloud synchronization required rethinking data architecture while maintaining security and performance—exactly the kind of challenge I'll face in professional environments.
+Moving from local storage to cloud synchronization required rethinking data architecture while maintaining security and performance, exactly the kind of challenge I'll face in professional environments.

 **Looking Forward**